ruempel/m41nk3y/README.md

 may be incremented in case of a compromised service key.
 The pattern is one of the values of `Patterns.templates` from `js/patterns.js`.

 The example configuration file `data/config.txt` contains some example services.
-The example master password is `mT9GKQaN44AGV1vd`.
+The example main password is `mT9GKQaN44AGV1vd`.
 Please do not reuse this password!